Aragon official football team

 The Aragon official football team is the official football team for Aragon, Spain.
 They are not affiliated with FIFA, UEFA or the NF-Board.
 Therefore, they do not participate in international tournaments, but only play friendly games.
-Their most recent game was a 1–0 victory over Chile in Zaragoza on 28 December 2006.
+Their most recent game was a 1–0 victory over Dolnośląski on July 1st, 2025 in the UEFA Regions' Cup.

 History

 Early history

 With the birth of the Aragonese Football Federation (25 January 1922), the idea of a national team was born.
 On 28 May 1922, Aragón made his debut in a friendly against Osasuna, which ended in a narrow defeat at the Campo del Arrabal in Zaragoza.
 The game aroused an expectation never seen before in Zaragoza.
 The Aragonese national team, unlike to what happens today, was not made up solely of Aragonese players, but rather of members of the main Zaragoza teams, like Iberia, Fuenclara (1918–1924) and Universidad, and those who played for the Spanish side that day include Julio Ostalé.

 The expectation generated by the debut of the national team would cause a great increase in interest in the beautiful game in the community, and with the rise of football in the region, the Aragonese Federation was soon included in the Spanish Federation.
 And to celebrate, the Aragonese team received the honor of facing both Real Madrid and Barcelona during the Fiestas del Pilar.
 Two years later, the Cantabrian Federation requested a double match against Aragon, the first leg being played in Santander and the second leg in the newly built Campo de la Torre de Bruil.
 Cantabria won the first match on 9 March 1924, but Aragon fought back and was capable of defeating the Cantabrian team in the second leg on 20 April.
 Both teams agreed on a new match to define the winner of their meeting, which took place in the following day, 21 April, at Aragon, and the third clash generated so much importance that they were forced to hire a Catalan referee, but despite that, the game was full of controversy, with two penalties for each side leveling the game at 1-1, but since a draw was not an option, both captains decided to prolong the match with an additional 30 minutes, in which the Aragonese team found the winner, and thus consolidating itself on the national scene.

 On 8 December 1926, they played a friendly match against the Spanish National Team and Aragon surprisingly hold them to a 1-1 draw.
 On 22 June 1930, the Aragonese team defeated Catalonia by a score of 3-1, with the hero of the night being Burillo, who scored a hat-trick to give Aragon a victory that sealed their consolidation as one of the reference communities of Spanish football.